Sneethan/gntle-habits/README.md

 - **Privacy-Focused**: Most responses are ephemeral by default
 - **Persistent Storage**: All data is stored in SQLite for reliability
 - **Automatic Scheduling**: Daily checks and reminders are handled automatically
+- **Positive Reinforcement**: Encouraging messages and streak tracking to build motivation

+## Database Structure

+The bot uses SQLite with the following main tables:
+- `habits`: Stores habit definitions and schedules
+- `user_habits`: Tracks individual user progress and streaks
+- `habit_participants`: Manages user participation in habits
+- `restock_items`: Tracks items that need periodic restocking
+- `affirmations`: Stores encouraging messages for positive reinforcement

 ## Contributing

 Feel free to submit issues and enhancement requests!
+Pull requests are welcome.

+## License

+This project is open source and available under the MIT License.